Differentiable Filtering for Learning Hidden Markov Models: Introduction

-This paper is motivated by two interrelated questions: \begin{itemize} \item How well does a transformer perform when the data is generated by an HMM? \item How well does an HMM-based learning algorithm perform on real-world language data where Transformers excel? \end{itemize} To help answer these questions, we introduce a Transformer-inspired gradient-based algorithm, referred to as the \emph{Belief Net}, for learning an HMM.
-Closely mirroring the decoder-only architecture of modern autoregressive language models, Belief Net is designed to perform one-step-ahead prediction by maintaining a belief state that encodes the observation history.
+Motivated by the relationship between the HMM learning problem and the modeling capabilities of transformer architectures, this paper explores two interrelated questions: \begin{itemize} \item How well does a transformer perform when the data is generated by an HMM? \item How well does an HMM-based learning algorithm perform on real-world language data where transformers excel? \end{itemize} To help answer these questions, we introduce a transformer-inspired gradient-based algorithm, referred to as the \emph{Belief Net}, for learning an HMM.
+Closely mirroring the decoder-only architecture of modern auto-regressive language models, Belief Net is designed to perform one-step-ahead prediction by maintaining a \emph{belief state} that encodes the observation history.
 This design choice enables end-to-end training with the same cross-entropy loss used in language modeling, while ensuring that the learned parameters remain interpretable as HMM transition and emission matrices.
-Our contributions are as follows: \begin{itemize} \item We formulate the HMM's recursive belief state update (the ``forward filter'') as a structured neural network whose learnable weights includes the logits of the initial distribution, transition matrix, and emission matrix. \item We show that this model can be trained end-to-end using backpropagation on the standard auto-regressive (next-observation prediction) loss function, exactly like a modern decoder-only language model. \item On synthetic data generated by an HMM, we empirically demonstrate that Belief Net is faster than Baum-Welch and can recover parameters in settings where spectral algorithms fail. \item On real-world textual data, Belief Net learns an interpretable HMM that serves as a baseline predictive performance against a black-box Transformer. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We formulate the HMM's recursive belief state update (the ``forward filter'') as a structured neural network whose learnable weights includes the logits of the initial distribution, transition matrix, and emission matrix. \item We show that this model can be trained end-to-end using backpropagation on the standard auto-regressive (next-observation prediction) cross entropy loss function, exactly like a modern decoder-only language model. \item On synthetic data generated by an HMM, we empirically demonstrate that Belief Net is faster than Baum-Welch and can recover parameters in settings where spectral algorithms fail. \item On real-world textual data, Belief Net learns an interpretable HMM that serves as a baseline predictive performance against a black-box transformer. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:preliminaries} provides a brief overview of HMMs and reviews relevant learning algorithms.
 Section~\ref{sec:belief_net} introduces the proposed Belief Net framework, including its model architecture and gradient-based parameter optimization scheme.
 Section~\ref{sec:experiments} presents the experimental evaluation, comparing Belief Net with both classical and modern baselines on synthetic benchmarks and a real-world language modeling task.
 Section~\ref{sec:conclusion} concludes the paper with a summary of key results and directions for future research.